Octan-Labs/Octan_Pay/README.md

 # octan_pay

 Welcome to your new octan_pay project and to the internet computer development community.
 Octan_pay is a payment tool written in Rust, help users use ckBTC tokens to pay for minting Octan Soulbound Token, a kind of Web3 Identity on ICP.
 Visit Octan Soulbound Token https://github.com/Octan-Labs/Octan-SoulBound-ICP
+Visit Octan code demo on Youtube: https://youtu.be/nUUPJ-SRaSo

 To learn more before you start working with octan_pay, see the following documentation available online: